At a glance

 - Country: Mexico, a griddle-stall antojito found nationwide

 Vendors sell sopes by the topping and call them out that way at the stall, de chorizo, de tinga, de papa, de nopal, lined up on a steam table so a customer points and pays by the piece.
-The chorizo version is the breakfast and early-lunch staple, the one ordered next to a coffee or an agua fresca, and at many puestos it arrives with a fried egg slid over the meat.
+The chorizo version is the breakfast and early-lunch staple, ordered next to a coffee or an agua fresca, and at many puestos it arrives with a fried egg slid over the meat.
 It is cheap food sold standing up, the masa pressed to order behind the counter while the chorizo crumble waits in its own warm fat.

 Where the chorizo sope comes from